-The MPO planning process is a cooperative effort between the Michigan Department of Transportation, the Federal Highway Administration, the Federal Transit Administration, and the local member governments.
-For NATS, the Berrien County jurisdictions include the cities of Niles and Buchanan, the townships of Niles, Buchanan, and Bertrand.
-The Cass County jurisdictions include the Village of Edwardsburg and the townships of Howard, Ontwa, and Milton.
-For TwinCATS, the Berrien County jurisdictions include the cities of Bridgman, Benton Harbor and Saint Joseph, the villages of Grand Beach, Michiana, Shoreham, and Stevensville, and the townships of Benton Charter, Lake, Lincoln Charter, Royalton, St. Joseph Charter, and Sodus).
+The MPO planning process is a cooperative effort between the Michigan Department of Transportation, the Federal Highway Administration, the Federal Transit Administration, and the member local governments (for NATS: the Berrien County cities of Niles and Buchanan, the village of Edwardsburg, the townships of Niles, Buchanan, and Bertrand, and the Cass County townships of Howard, Ontwa, and Milton; for TwinCATS: the Berrien County cities of Bridgman, Benton Harbor and Saint Joseph, the villages of Grand Beach, Michiana, Shoreham and Stevensville, and the townships of Benton Charter, Lake, Lincoln Charter, Royalton, St. Joseph Charter, and Sodus).

 The SWMPC is also a resource for transportation planning assistance to the rural areas outside the metropolitan districts.
-Through these services, the SWMPC provides assistance through road data, public transportation resources, Congestion Mitigation and Air Quality (CMAQ) assistance, heritage route management, ridesharing connections, and other customized needs.
+Through these services the SWMPC provides assistance through road data, public transportation resources, Congestion Mitigation and Air Quality (CMAQ) assistance, heritage route management, ridesharing connections, and other customized needs.